There are various types of teacup Pomeranian. What you should know before buying a Teacup Pomeranian

-One of the merits is that, generally, this dog is blessed with good temperament.
-It is also joyful, obedient, good competitor,and enjoys training.
+One of the merits is that, generally, this dog is blessed with a good temperament.
+It is also joyful, obedient, good competitor, and enjoys training.

 Finding a Teacup Pomeranian Husky

-Otherwise, keep yourself informed about families who seek to sell their dog.
+Otherwise, keep yourself informed about families who seek to sell their dogs.
 The Internet is loaded with sites concerning this topic.

 Origin of the Teacup Pomeranian

 Some of the misconceptions concerning this breed are the belief that it originates from northern Poland and Germany.

 In fact, they came from the Arctic region back to when they were bred as sled dogs.
 Their name, Pomeranian, stems from the very first area where they were household dogs, Pomerania.